PenCom reconstitutes board of First Guarantee Pension, dissolves IMC – The Sun Nigeria

 “Thus, the judgment of the Court of Appeal validates the regulatory actions taken by the Commission in 2011,” the PenCom said.

-Giving further explanation, PenCom stated: “accordingly, the Commission has handed the PFA over to its reconstituted Board of Directors under the chairmanship of Alh.
-Kashim Ibrahim Imam with Hon.
-Tsegba Terngu, Hon.
-Ahmed Salik, Dr. Pat Asadu, and Hon.
-George I. Ozodinobi as members.
+Giving further explanation, PenCom stated: “Accordingly, the Commission has handed the PFA over to its reconstituted Board of Directors under the chairmanship of Alhaji Kashim Ibrahim Imam with Tsegba Terngu, Hon.
+Ahmed Salik, Dr. Pat Asadu, and George I. Ozodinobi as members.

 “Concurrently, the Commission has dissolved the Interim Management Committee it appointed on 12 August, 2011.”